EthanRadecki/Block_Island_Analysis/README.md

 first if you want to understand or change any specific chart's logic.

-Sections marked "legacy" in the code (`overall_pace`, `perfect_attendance`, `top_fastest`, `heatmap`) were used by earlier iterations of the site and are no longer rendered, but are still computed and included in the payload since removing them wasn't asked for.
+Sections marked "legacy" in the code (`overall_pace`, `perfect_attendance`, `top_fastest`, `heatmap`, and `agegroup_stats`'s `pct_bucket`/`bucket_order`)
+were used by earlier iterations of the site and are no longer rendered, but are still computed and included in the payload since removing them wasn't asked for.

+The most recently added section, `build_tier_by_year`, powers "Where the field actually separates" — a radar chart comparing Top 5/25/100/200 finishers' swim/bike/run pace.
+It went through two earlier designs before landing here (first grouped by age+sex, then by age alone) because small age or sex subgroups have few enough people per season that a cutoff like "Top 100" can silently become identical to "Top 200" once the cutoff exceeds how many people even exist in a given season -- there just aren't 100 people to choose from some years.
+The final version drops age entirely and offers year (optional) and gender (optional) as the only filters, and the site's own UI detects and explains it in the rarer case where a single small-field season + gender combination still hits that same edge case.

 ## 3. `03_update_html_data.py`